 Charged with DUI?
 Schedule a Free Consultation Today with DUI Lawyer in Phoenix

-If you are facing a DUI charge in Arizona, it is vital that you speak with a DUI attorney promptly.
+If you are facing a DUI charge in Arizona, it is vital that you speak with a Phoenix DUI lawyer promptly.
 To learn more about the defenses you may have available, call us at 480-405-7922 or request a free consultation online now.